TRENT-OS/demo-mavlink-testapp/README.md

 # Compiling and Running
 Running in the order this document follows is recommended.
+Each section corresponds to one shell, there will be in total four parallel shells running.

 ## mavp2p
 The `172.17.0.1` address refers to the TRENTOS Docker container.
 You may need to change that one.